shimspedy/sengov/content/states/new-mexico/joshua-sanchez/_index.md

 ---
-date: 2024-05-26T11:54:12-05:00
+date: 2025-03-03T11:54:12-05:00
 title: "Joshua Sanchez"
 seo_title: "contact Senator Joshua Sanchez"
 subheader:
      greeting: Contact Senator Joshua Sanchez
-     description: Joshua Adolph Sanchez (born 1981) is an American businessman and politician serving as a member of the New Mexico Senate from the 30th district.
-Elected in 2020, he assumed office on January 19, 2021.
+     description: Joshua A. Sanchez is a Republican serving in the New Mexico State Senate, representing District 29.
+He assumed office on January 1, 2025, and his current term is set to end on December 31, 2028.
 description: Contact Senator Joshua Sanchez of New Mexico.
 Contact information for Joshua Sanchez includes email address, phone number, and mailing address.
 image: joshua-sanchez.jpeg
 video: